-At Kim Bariatric Institute, we are committed to performing weight loss procedures that enable our patients to experience healthier, longer lives.
+At DFW Bariatric Institute, we are committed to performing weight loss procedures that enable our patients to experience healthier, longer lives.
 We are also dedicated to educating our patients so that they have the information they need to proceed with bariatric surgery and make the lifestyle changes that are required after treatment.

-We provide detailed information through our Bariatric University program.
 The list below includes general answers to the questions and concerns that we hear most regularly.
 For further information, please contact our laparoscopic weight loss surgery practice to schedule your appointment.

 Does bariatric surgery work?